1. In Person Services

 • Arrive and leave in a timely manner (preferably one by one) for the sole purpose of davening; no conversing/socializing with others or congregating during services or outside on the street afterwards.

 • Wash your hands before coming to services.
 Hand sanitizer will be available at the entrance and should be used upon entry and leaving.
-High touch areas will also be regularly sanitized.

 o Stay in your designated location from when you arrive until when you leave; members of the same household can share each other’s space.